 Unfortunately, there is a tendency when these events take place for some to turn a spotlight on the mentally ill in a way that is not helpful or accurate.
 For those of you who have not yet had a chance to read it, I am including a link to an excellent recent piece by our own Matthew Hirschritt and Renee Binder that substantively addresses what is known about the nexus of mental illness and violence.”

 – Matthew W. State MD, PhD, Oberndorf Family Distinguished Professor and Chair, Department of Psychiatry Executive Director, UCSF Child, Teen and Family Center

 “We had the privilege of working with Jennifer Golick when my son was admitted to Muir Wood.
 It was his his, and our, first experience with residential treatment.
 Jennifer was kind and caring, I appreciated her calm and strong demeanor.
 Please know we join the community in mourning her passing.
 May her soul continue to be a shining light.”

-– Judith, Muir Wood Alumnus Mom
+– Judith, mother of Muir Wood alumnus

 “This is Jacob.
 I was very sad to hear about Jennifer.
 She was an amazing woman who helped so many of us.
 I was hoping to talk to you about doing something for her family.
-I think it would be really nice for them to hear from the boys who have been through Muir Wood.
+I think it would be really nice for them to hear from the teens who have been through Muir Wood.
 I was hoping to get short letters written from as many alumni as possible talking about how she affected our lives.
 I think it would be nice for them to know how many lives she changed.
 I send my condolences to everybody at Muir Wood.”

-– Jacob S., Muir Wood Alumnus
+– Jacob S., Muir Wood alumnus